JamieHeart/starting-working-out-guide/week-by-week-progress.md

 Starting a 5-day workout routine is a journey with distinct phases.
 This guide outlines what you might experience during your first 8 weeks, helping you set realistic expectations and stay motivated through early challenges.

+> **💡 Fuel Systems**: Many early changes relate to how your body stores and uses glycogen (carb fuel).
+Learn more in our [Understanding Glycogen](understanding-glycogen.md) guide.

 ## Week 1: The Beginning

 **Physical Changes:**
 - Increased heart rate during activity
 - Possible muscle soreness (DOMS - Delayed Onset Muscle Soreness)
 - Potential fatigue as your body adjusts
+- **Glycogen adaptation**: Your muscles begin storing more carbohydrate fuel
+- **Weight fluctuations**: 1-3 pound increase possible due to glycogen and water storage

 **Mental Experience:**
 - Initial motivation and excitement